Soof4/ServerTrade/README.md

 ```
 "ItemName": [itemID, itemAmount, RequirementItemID, AmountofRequirementItem]
 ```
 Note: ItemName should not any include whitespaces.
-Plus, if requirement item is not stackable and requirement amount is greater than 1, then players won't be able to trade that item due to how plugins checks items in the inventory.
+Plus, if requirement item is not stackable and requirement amount is greater than 1, then players won't be able to trade that item due to how plugin checks items in the inventory.